jendave/ironsmith-compendiums/README.md

 [![License](https://img.shields.io/github/license/jendave/ironsmith-expanded-oracles)](LICENSE)

 # About
-A FoundryVTT compendium of the supplements by Eric Bright that adds two additional tables for nearly every table for the Ironsworn system.
+A FoundryVTT compendium of the supplements by Eric Bright that adds many additional tables for the Ironsworn system.

 # Contact
 * [Ironsworn/Starforged Discord Server - FoundryVTT Channel](https://discord.com/channels/437120373436186625/867434336201605160)